EastonLee/eastonlee.github.io/_posts/2017-03-30-neural-networks-for-machine-learning-university-of-toronto.markdown

 # Week 6: Optimization: How to make the learning go faster

+I find nothing worth taking notes of, many overlapping content with the course by Stanford.

 ## Overview of mini-batch gradient descent

 ## A bag of tricks for mini-batch gradient descent